 Website and blog: http://www.simonwakeman.com/

-Though run out of universities with CIPR-approved public relations degree courses, this is not an academic journal.
+Though run out of universities, this is not an academic journal.
 It is a magazine for students and young practitioners that accepts occasional academic contributions as part of its mix.
 Articles should be written in the English language (set your spell checker to UK English) and should be intelligible to international readers who may not speak English as their first language.
-(Many of our better contributors aren’t writing in their first language.)
+(Many of our contributors aren’t writing in their first language.)

 Sources should be cited by hyperlinks, either embedded in the text or gathered at the end.
-A typical article is around 1000 words in length, and based on a specific theme (see the forward features list above for some suggestions.)
+A typical article is 600-1000 words in length, and based on a specific theme.
 Your article does not have to be about your opinion on this topic (though we do welcome opinion pieces too) – it could reflect the thoughts of others, or be based on an interview with a specialist practitioner, or based on your research (or that of others if you cite the source).